agneknie/com4520DarwinProject/README.md

 # Is Less More?
-Idiom Detection with Generalised Natural Language Models
+Quality, Quantity and Context in Idiom Processing with Natural Language Models

+Adjacent code related to the paper prepared for Joint Workshop on Multiword Expressions and Universal Dependencies ([MWE-UD 2024](https://multiword.org/mweud2024/)), 25th May, 2024.
+Collated with [LREC-COLING 2024](https://lrec-coling-2024.org/) in Torino, Italy.

-Adjacent code related to the report/publication, prepared as a Masters dissertation project on COM4520 at The University of Sheffield.
+Originaly prepared as part of a Masters dissertation project on COM4520 at The University of Sheffield, with the name of "Is Less More?
+Idiom Detection with Generalised Natural Language Models".

 Created by: Agne Knietaite, Adam Allsebrook, Anton Minkov, Adam Tomaszewski, Norbert Slinko, Richard Johnson.